 Clear communication on behaviour issues with parents is critical.
 Parents want to know when things are going well as much as they want to be informed when things are not.
-Communication with parents on behaviour will almost always be positive.
+Communication with parents on behaviour will usually be positive.
 Children who struggle with their behaviour benefit from a consistent approach at school and in the home.
 Class teachers and parents will need to work in partnership to promote good behaviour.
 Simple agreements that give the child the same message have maximum impact.
-Schools will actively support parents in managing their child's behaviour in a consistent manner which may include the involvement of external agencies including: the school nurse; educational psychologist; CAMHS; CISS.
+Schools will actively support parents in managing their child's behaviour in a consistent manner which may include the involvement of external agencies including: the school nurse; educational psychologist; CAMHS, IEST.

-5. Rewards
+3. Rewards

-The trust's ethos of encouragement is central to the promotion of desirable behaviour in our schools.
+The school's ethos of encouragement is central to the promotion of desirable behaviour in our schools.
 Rewards are an integral means of achieving this.
 They have a motivational role in helping students to realise that desirable behaviour, self-awareness and responsibility to self and others is valued, and are clearly defined in the procedures.
-Rewards will be determined by the individual schools within the trust but may include:
+Rewards at school include: Praise, stickers, Headteacher award badges, certificates, positive notes home, dojo points, whole class rewards, Star of the Week, Writer of the Month, notes home, reading notes home, children's names on the recognition board(linked to the values) and Shining Star awards.